att-comdev/valet/valet_api/README.md

 Once authenticated via Keystone's *publicurl* endpoint, valet-api uses Keystone's *adminurl* endpoint for further API calls.
 Access to the adminurl endpoint is required for:

+* Authentication (AuthN) of OpenStack users for valet-api access.
-* AuthN of OpenStack users for valet-api access, presently limited to users with an ``admin`` role.
-Formal RBAC support is expected in a future release through oslo-policy.
+* Authorization (AuthZ) of OpenStack users for valet-api access.
+This is presently limited to users assigned an ``admin`` role.
 * Obtaining a list of all OpenStack cloud tenants (used by Valet Groups).

+*Note: Formal Role-Based Access Control (RBAC) support (via oslo-policy) is expected in a future release.*

 If the Keystone adminurl endpoint is not reachable, Valet will not be able to obtain a complete tenant list.
 To mitigate:

 * Add an additional identity config setting named ``'interface'``, set to ``'public'``.
-* In the OpenStack cloud, ensure ``$VALET_USERNAME`` is a member of every tenant.
-Keep current as needed.
+* In the OpenStack cloud, ensure the valet user (``$VALET_USERNAME``) is a member of every tenant.
+Keep membership current as needed.

 ### Messaging